Cyclenerd/sap-on-gcp-scripts/README.md

 ## Features

-* ✅ Test SAP software without a paid contract
+* ✅ Test SAP software without a paid SAP contract
-* ✅ Quickly deploy and use latest SAP solutions in the cloud
+* ✅ Quickly deploy and use latest SAP solutions in the Google Cloud Platform
 * ✅ Stress-free and easy configuration of Google Cloud services
 * ✅ Take advantage of Infrastrucure as Code (IaC)
 * ✅ Own virtual private cloud (VPC)